 Sip Cocktails at East London Liquor Company

-Hipsters flock to this former glue factory turned bar at the edge of Victoria Park to sip spirits made in the on-site distillery.
-The bar is just off the Regent's Canal on the Hertford Union Canal and serves artisan cocktails made with its own brand of gin, vodka, and whisky.
+Hipsters flock to this former glue factory-turned-spirits distillery at the edge of Victoria Park to sniff whiskies and sip craft cocktails.
+Just off Regent's Canal on the Hertford Union Canal, East London Liquor Company serves artisan drinks made with its own brands of gin, vodka, rum, and whisky.
 Swing by for a potent drink or to learn about boozy botanicals with a tour and a tasting.

 Watch a Puppet Show on a Barge

 The Puppet Theatre Barge is an intimate playhouse in a converted barge in Little Venice.
-The 55-seat venue was founded in 1982 by the Movingstage theatre company and moved to Little Venice in 1986.
-It puts on regular puppet shows for children and adults between October and July.
-The barge is moored in Richmond between July and September.
+The 55-seat venue was founded in 1978 by the Movingstage theatre company and moved to Little Venice in 1986.
+It puts on regular puppet shows for children and adults between October and July and is moored in Richmond between July and September.

-Learn all about the history of London's waterways at the London Canal Museum.
+The history of London's waterways is the focus of the London Canal Museum.
 Explore inside a narrowboat and learn about the people who have lived and worked on the canals throughout the years.
-The museum building used to be a warehouse that stored ice for a famous ice cream maker and dates to 1862.
+The museum building used to be a warehouse that stored ice for an ice cream maker and dates to 1862.
 The museum runs regular Tunnel Trips, a guided narrowboat tour of Islington's long canal tunnel.

 Explore Buzzy Granary Square

-Granary Square is a buzzy canalside hub near King's Cross Station.
-It features over 1,000 choreographed fountains that dance throughout the day and are lit up at night.
+A hopping canalside hub near King's Cross Station, Granary Square features over 1,000 choreographed fountains that dance throughout the day and are lit up at night.
 The square is home to a number of hip restaurants including Caravan, an industrial-chic spot that serves brilliant brunches, and Dishoom, a Bombay-style restaurant that dishes up Indian street food.
 In the summer months, the steps leading down to the canal are carpeted to provide a comfy seating area.
 Regular events take place in the square throughout the year.

 See a Spectacular Moving Bridge